polkascan/py-substrate-metadata-docs/docs/frequency.md

 ---------
 #### CodeUpdated
-`:code` was updated.
 ##### Attributes
 No attributes

 ---------
 #### NewAccount
-A new account was created.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |